mvcardim/thomasthorntoncloud-terraform-example/README.md

-## Deploy Terraform using GitHub Actions to Azure
+## Deploy Terraform using GitHub Actions to Azure Teste

 Using Terraform to deploy your Azure resources is becoming more and more popular; in some instances overtaking the use of ARM to deploy into Azure.
 I will show you in this blog how you can deploy your Azure Resources created in Terraform using GitHub Actions.